 - 6 out of 10 employees steal corporate data when they quit or are fired.

-- The Department of Justice has reported that yearly, more than 2 million U.S. adults experience some type of identity theft.
+- The Department of Justice has reported that yearly, more than 58% of all breaches involve some type of identity theft.

-Protecting yourself and your customers against identity theft and data breaches is best thought of as a safety issue.
+Businesses should view protecting customers and employees from identity theft and data breaches as a safety issue.
 Below are just a few tips that employees should be trained on to keep personal information safe:

-- Employees play a central role in keeping data safe, and strong passwords are the front line of defense.
+- Employees play a central role in keeping data safe.
+Strong passwords really are the front line of defense.
 Choose different passwords for all of your accounts, and always create passwords that a potential hacker or data thief cannot easily guess.
 Avoid writing down passwords, and if you do, keep them in a secure location such as a locked file cabinet.

-- Data breaches occur when confidential data is stolen by an individual unauthorized to do so.
-This data could include credit card or bank details, trade secrets, or intellectual property, and is often copied from stolen laptops.
-To protect against this, always keep computers locked in a safe place or use digital locks to block unwanted access.
+- Data breaches occur when an unauthorized individuals access and steal confidential data.
+This data could include credit card or bank details, trade secrets, or intellectual property.
+To protect against this, businesses should physically lock computers in a safe place or use digital locks to block unwanted access.
 Back-up all sensitive information a secure server.

-- In a “Phishing” scam, individuals send emails claiming to come from a bank or social media site.
-These messages often request a password or some other personal data, which is then used to steal or delete information.
+- In “Phishing” scams, individuals send emails claiming to be from legitimate websites needing personal identifiable information.
+These messages often request passwords or some other personal data, which cyber criminals use to steal or delete information.
 Phishing emails often include links that, when clicked on, install malware on your computer.
-This software can then gain access to networks and steal sensitive information.
+This software gains access to networks and steals sensitive information.
 Never respond to an email you don’t recognize, and never install unlicensed software on your computer.

-Data breaches are a source of anxiety for HR managers and IT people at the biggest companies.
-In addition, government agencies are starting to prosecute Cybersecurity issues in a similar way to Safety & Hazard regulations.
-Failure to comply with cybersecurity basics can result in penalties up to $10,000 per violation and/or costly lawsuits alleging negligence in failing to protect sensitive personal information.
-Now that identity theft and data breaches are a fact of life, businesses owe it to themselves to learn all they can about cybersecurity.
+Data breaches are a source of anxiety for HR managers and IT people no matter the size of the company.
+In addition, government agencies are prosecuting cybersecurity breaches just as they try to remedy wage & hour and workplace safety violations.
+Failure to comply with cybersecurity basics can result in penalties up to $10,000 per violation and/or costly lawsuits alleging negligence in failing to protect customer and employee sensitive personal information.
+Now that identity theft and data breaches are a fact of life, businesses owe it to themselves to learn all they can about proper cybersecurity.